Medical and Science Video

 * Continued tutorial on video shooting and editing.

 * Critique A and B team B-roll and interview sequences.
-(Please remember to bring to class your sequences on a flash or hard drive.)
+(Please remember to upload your sequences to YouTube for class viewing.)

 Assignment: (for next class on Feb.
 27)

 WEEK 7: FEB.
-27 - Putting together a video
+27 - Writing your script and

 • In-class critique of script #1 by Team A.